Breast milk - Milk

 Generally speaking, in the first few weeks of breastfeeding while you’re still establishing a milk supply, it’s better to use both breasts at each feeding.
 However, if your baby expresses a breast preference once regular milk production is established, it’s fine to just nurse with the one.
 If that’s the case, you can avoid losing out on milk production from the other breast by pumping it while nursing.

 Bonus tip: Make sure you have all the accessories you need for successful pumping—including flanges in the correct size.
-If you need insurance-covered breast pump accessories, we can help.
+If you need breast pumps and accessories, our marketplace partners can help.

 2. Choose your storage bags wisely